Wallace the Whale Plush Pattern

 The pattern was added to your Sewing Patterns.

 Sometimes you just want to make some adorable stuffed animal pattern.
 These patterns are not always practical, but they are always cute.
-Whether you want to add some little whale whimsy to your home décor or are looking to sew for kids, this how to make a toy idea is sure to impress.
-Wallace the Whale is a little friend with a lot of attitude.
+Whether you want to add some little whale whimsy to your home decor or are looking to sew for kids, this how to make a toy idea is sure to impress.
+This Wallace the Whale Plush Pattern is a little friend with a lot of attitude.
 With a cute little whale tale and swimming fins, this is the friend you want to make if you are looking to learn how to make a stuffed animal.

 - Fiber stuffing or fabric scraps